incognito113/supertracer-3000/README.md

 Quincy Nash worked on ??????

-Wystan Wu worked on ?????
+Wystan Wu worked on some math foundations and the shape system.
+He is very grateful for the beautiful work and collaboration of the other group members.